Democracy Camp

 During the school year, participants meet monthly for workshops about the research process and support in developing and completing their own research.
 The first few workshops focus on the principles of Youth Participatory Action Research (YPAR), Data Collection, Research Methods, and effective project planning.
 Youth researchers also learn to set project goals and objectives, refine a research question, find credible sources for research/data collection, identify research methods that best match the scope of their project, analyze their data, present their findings, practice public speaking, and lead difficult discussions around heavy topics.

 Participants carry out their research during the fall semester.
 In the spring, the focus shifts to taking action.
-Some of the projects generated from last Summer 2022 Democracy Camp include:
+Some of the projects generated from our inaugural Summer 2022 Democracy Camp include:

 • Creating and facilitating voter pre-registration events in schools